Have you completed a booking? Congratulations! Here's what is next.

-Growing your church is a difficult and sometimes stressful part of the job that maybe you underestimated.
+Growing your church is a difficult and sometimes stressful part of the job that maybe you underestimated, and there are 1000000 and 1 church growth strategies out there.
 Or maybe you didn’t underestimate it but feel the stress all the same.
 If you’re having trouble growing your church, we’ve written a few blogs to help you out, including this one.

 The five habits